kubernetes-retired/service-catalog/docs/design.md

 Policy (PIP) resource in the Kubernetes core.
-See the [PIP Proposal](https://github.com/kubernetes/community/pull/254) for more information, but in short, the PIP defines how to modify the specification of a Pod during its creation to include additional volumes and envrionment variables.
+See the [PIP Proposal](https://github.com/kubernetes/community/pull/254) for more information, but in short, the PIP defines how to modify the specification of a Pod during its creation to include additional volumes and environment variables.
 In particular, Service Catalog will use PIPs to allow the Application owner to indicate how the Secret should be made available to its Pods.
 For